-The investment managers and Mobius are remunerated on an ad valorem fee basis, which is calculated as a fixed percentage of the total value of the Scheme's funds they hold under management.
+The Investment Managers and Mobius are remunerated on an ad valorem fee basis, which is calculated as a fixed percentage of the total value of the Scheme's funds they hold under management.
 This structure has been chosen to align the fund managers' interests with those of the Scheme.
 In addition, the fund managers pay commissions to third parties on any trades they undertake in the management of the assets.
-The Trustee can obtain an annual statement from the investment managers setting out all the costs of the investment of the Scheme.
+The Trustee considers the fees and charges associated with each investment before investing.